jhuapl-boss/boss-oidc/README.md

 Django Authentication OpenID Connect plugin for the Boss SSO
 ============================================================

-This package configured the django-oidc (jhuapl-boss fork) and drf-oidc-auth Django authentication plugins for use with the Boss Keycloak authentication server providing single sign-on (SSO) capability for the larger Boss infrastructure.
+This package configures the mozilla-django-oidc and drf-oidc-auth Django authentication plugins for use with the Boss Keycloak authentication server providing single sign-on (SSO) capability for the larger Boss infrastructure.